 Guam is an island in the North Pacific, about one quarter of the way between the Philippines and Hawaii.
-Not known to many, it is a destination I very much enjoyed and a place with lots to see and do.
+Not known to many, it is a destination I very much enjoyed as there are so many things to do in Guam.
 Because it is such a remote place, it is unlikely that you have ever heard about it.
 Even if you have, there are probably lots of things you didn’t know about Guam.
 Read on to find out more interesting facts about Guam.

 1. American but without a vote